 In 1901, kettle contributions in New York City provided the funds for the first great Christmas dinner in Madison Square Garden, an event that continued for many years.

 Today however, it is more usual for families to be given food baskets or grocery vouchers so they can buy and prepare their own dinners.
-The homeless are still invited to share Christmas dinner and festivities at hundreds of Salvation Army Corps and Centers.
+The homeless are still invited to share Christmas dinner and festivities at hundreds of Salvation Army Community Centers.

 From the creative mind of Captain Joseph McFee came an idea that has resulted in monies being raised to fund Christmas programs not only in the U.S.A, but throughout the world.
 Kettles are now used in Japan, Korea, Chile, and in many other European countries.